DASDAE/dascore/docs/markdown/contributing/new_format.md

 ```

 All of the 4 methods are optional; some formats will only support reading,
-others only writing. `is_format` is fairly important otherwise the format
+others only writing.
+If `is_format` is not implemented the format will not
-wont be auto-detectable.
+be auto-detectable.

 ## Writing Tests